DankMemer/sniper/README.md

 With [guild id] it will be available only within the guild specified .
 It will update instantly.

+## PM2
+Though not necessary , using pm2 to handle your bot process is a good idea In short : it just restarts your bot on restart you can learn more about it [here](https://pm2.keymetrics.io/)
 ## License

 [MIT](https://tldrlegal.com/license/mit-license)